A Guide to Sending Closing Letters to Clients

 Loading ...

-When a legal matter reaches its conclusion, you need to complete the loop—which means sending a closing letter to clients.
-Without a formal case closure letter, you risk ambiguity.
-When it comes to attorney-client relationships, ambiguity can leave your clients confused.
-It can also put you at risk of unintentional malpractice.
+When a legal matter reaches its conclusion, you need to close the loop—which means sending a closing letter to clients.
+Without a formal case closure letter, you risk ambiguity in your attorney-client relationships, along with the risk of unintentional malpractice.
 Also, if you fail to send a letter at the end of a case, you miss out on an opportunity to solidify a positive professional relationship with clients who may need legal representation in the future.

 If you aren’t regularly sending closing letters to clients, it’s time to start.
 In the following guide, we’ll show you why you should send closing letters to clients—and how to write them.
-To make the process easier, we’ve also included a sample closing letter to clients as an example.
+To make the process easier, we’ve also included a sample closing letter to clients.

 Just as you should send a non-engagement letter when you don’t move forward with a client at the start of a legal issue, you should always close cases with a formal end of representation letter.